Resume Writing Guide

 How to Write Work Experience That Wins Interviews

 Your work experience is the heart of your resume.
-Learn how to transform job duties into compelling achievements that make recruiters take notice.
+Recruiters spend just 6 seconds on an initial scan, according to a TheLadders eye-tracking study.
+Learn how to transform job duties into quantified achievements that make recruiters take notice.

 The Formula